 These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
-It may involve seeing or hearing the ill-treatment of another, such as in situations of domestic abuse.
+It may involve seeing or hearing the ill-treatment of another, and this particularly relevant when children see, hear or experience domestic abuse and its effects..
 It may involve serious bullying (including online bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.